kumo-js/kumo-plugins/plugins/lambda-package-uploader/README.md

       // $KUMO_PACKAGE_OUTPUT_FILE has the format: <temp-dir-path>/<env>-<lambda-name>-<build-number>.zip
       // packaging-command has to save a zipped lambda as $KUMO_PACKAGE_OUTPUT_FILE "package-script": "sample-packaging-command /path/to/lambda --output $KUMO_PACKAGE_OUTPUT_FILE",

-      // The value of `envFile` will be written into env.json and injected into the root level
-      // of the zipped lambda.
-This will be performed in-memory and won't be written into a file "envFile": {
-        "abc": {
-          "$ref": "#/_config/lambdas/updates/memory"
-        }
-      }
     }
   ]
 }